 The insulation is the layer between the waterproof shell and the lining of a hiker’s glove or mitten.
 You will find these three are the most widely used in the best hiking gloves.

-- GORE-TEX – This membrane is used for winter gloves and mittens because of its superior waterproofing and wind resistance.
+• GORE-TEX – This membrane is used for winter gloves because of its superior waterproofing and wind resistance.
 You’ll often find other insulation layers combined with Gore-tex for the best combination of waterproofing and warmth.

 Waterproof (vs. Water Resistant)